Henry F. Hoit: Personal life

 Hoit was the son of Chicago merchant Jeremiah Parsons and Elizabeth (Starrett) Hoit.
 His family descended from John Hoyt, an English settler of Salisbury, Massachusetts.
-Hoit's father changed the spelling of their last name.
 While still in Boston, Hoit met Florence Eleanor Stinchfield, a mezzo-soprano who was studying music in Boston.
 She also studied under Luigi Vannuccini in Florence, Italy and in London as well.
-She was born on August 24, 1873 in Lewiston, Maine.
+She was born on August 24, 1873, in Lewiston, Maine.
 Her parents were Oliver Dorrance and Lizzie R. (Symonds) Stinchfield.
 Oliver D. Stinchfield was a piano tuner as well as a self-described "musician, writer, artist, photographer, and humorist entertainer."
-They were married on Christmas Day of 1900.
+They were married on Christmas Day in 1900.
 Shortly after arriving in Kansas City, the Hoit's had their only child, Imogene Elizabeth, born April 16, 1902.

 With the success that he was achieving as a partner at Howe, Hoit & Cutler, Hoit decided to build a home in the Valentine Neighborhood of Kansas City.
 Contrary to the huge neoclassical mansions that Hoit was to design, his house was a 3,000-square-foot craftsman style home at 3771 Washington Street.
 It has brick on the first level and cedar shingle siding on the upper levels.
-The Hoits lived next door at 3765 Washington for a short time while their new home was being built.
 It was completed in 1907.
 The Hoits moved to the Country Club District in 1930 to a 6-year-old house at 838 W. 58th Street.

-Imogene attended Dana Hall School in Wellesley, Massachusetts and she studied voice at the University of Kansas.
-She was married to Stuart A. Campbell on March 5, 1927.
-They had two children, Stuart Hoit Campbell (July 7, 1929 - November 7, 2011) and Alice Jeanne (Campbell) Swicegood (May 23, 1934 - March 15, 2001).
-She remarried later in life to Jerry Watson Ramsey.

-Henry F. Hoit died on May 30, 1951 at the age of 78.
-Florence S. Hoit died on May 10, 1967, at age 93.
-Imogene Hoit Ramsey died on March 17, 1998; she was 95.
+Henry F. Hoit died on May 30, 1951, at the age of 78.